fireship-io/fireship.io/hugo/content/courses/vue/_index.md

 - Usage of the Vuefire Package
 - Vue Composition API
 - Chat Features in Firestore
-- Record audio in PWA
+- Record audio on the web
 - Upload files to Firebase Storage